MattKevan/uxlift/_books/butterick-s-practical-typography.md

 date: 2019-10-15 14:38:26 +0100
 title: Butterick's Practical Typography
 image: "/assets/images/butterick.png"
-intro: Typography is the visual component of the written word.
+description: Typography is the visual component of the written word.
 Thus, being a publisher of the written word necessarily means being a typographer.
 This book will make you a better typographer.
 link: https://practicaltypography.com